florianbrinkmann/lazy-loading-responsive-images/README.md

 \* The unveilhooks extension of lazysizes supports more than video and audio elements, but you need to manually modify the markup to use it for:

-* Background images.
+* Background images not inserted with inline styles.
 * Scripts.
 * Styles.

 The plugin adds a `noscript` element as fallback for disabled JavaScript.

-The auto-modifying of the image markup does not work for images that are added using `wp_get_attachment_image()`, because there cannot be a `noscript` fallback added.
+By default, the auto-modifying of the image markup does not work for images that are added using `wp_get_attachment_image()`, because there cannot be a `noscript` fallback added.
+You can enable the option to process the complete markup to make them work.

 You can disable lazy loading for elements with specific CSS classes by defining them via the plugin settings (*Settings* › *Media* › *Lazy Loader options*).
 Or use the `skip-lazy` class or the `data-skip-lazy` attribute. `skip-lazy` and `data-skip-lazy` also work on wrapper elements to exclude the wrapper and its children from being processed.